franciscofeo/netflixclone/README.md

-# Netflix Clone with ReactJS and MaterialUI
+# Netflix Clone with ReactJS and MaterialUI 🎬

 You can obtain a free API Key on the [The Movie DataBase](https://www.themoviedb.org/documentation/api) and replace your key in the file Tmdb.js

-## Available Scripts
+## Available Scripts :fire:

 In the project directory, you can run: